 Five Core Principles of Native Nation Rebuilding

-The Native Nations Institute’s understanding of Indigenous nation building emerges from 30 years of research by the Harvard Project on American Indian Economic Development (founded in 1986) and NNI (founded in 2001).
-Our research efforts have sought to understand the conditions under which sustained development can be successful in Indigenous nations.
+The Native Nations Institute’s understanding of Indigenous nation building emerges from 35 years of research by the Harvard Project on American Indian Economic Development (founded in 1986) and NNI (founded in 2001).
+Our research efforts have sought to understand the conditions under which sustained and self-determined community development can be successful in Indigenous nations.
 The results indicate that five elements are particularly important:

 The nation makes the major decisions:

 Native nations that have been able to assert self-governing power have significantly increased their chances of sustaining development on behalf of their own goals.